yohasebe/monadic-chat-cli/templates/translate.md

 Make sure the following requirements are all fulfilled:

 - keep the value of the "mode" property at "translate"
-- remove unnecessary "\n" from your response
-- set the number of sentences of the original text to "num_sentences"
+- set the original text presented above to the "original" property
-- if the "tnraslation" value is empty, translate the "original" text to the language specified in the "target_lang" property in accordance with the prompt
+- translate the original text and set the translation to the "translation" property
-- if the "translation" property already has a value, modify the translation in accordance with the prompt and update the value of the "translate" property with the modified translation
-- make the new translation different from previous translations stored in the "translations" property
-- the number of sentences of the translated text must be the same as the value of "num_sentences"
-- set the new translation to both the "translation" and insert the same text at the end of the "translations" list
+- insert the newly created "translation" at the end of the "context" list
-- update the value of "num_tokens" with the number of tokens contained in the new value of "translations"
+- update the value of "num_tokens" with the number of tokens contained in the new value of "context"
-- the resulting JSON object must be fully parsable using Ruby's "JSON.parse" method
-- avoid useing invalid characters in the JSON object
+- avoid using invalid characters in the JSON object

-Wrap the json object with "<JSON>\n" and "\n</JSON>"
+Wrap the JSON object with "<JSON>\n" and "\n</JSON>"